abizermamnoon/weather-wrangle/FinalProject.md

 relation as the higher the wind speed the lower the rating, for rain we multiplied the variable by 300 in order to make it the same range as the rest (also negative relation).
-According to our bar graph, Hawaii is the best place to live in.
+According to our bar graph, Hawaii is the best place to live in with a score of 42.24.
+Most states that made it to the top 10 are states located in the South / Western part of the US.

 ## Turn in: